FRIENDS OF OUTLIV

 It just so happens that the park next door to the Recycling Centre, Ngataringa Park, was a landfill in the 1960s on top of marshy mud and a foundation of old kauri wood from demolished houses in the area.
 Now this park is a huge green space, light and airy, with a pretty sweet skate park in the middle.
 You will also see this was used in our campaign too.

-To find out more about this centre check out http://www.globalactionplanoceania.com/devonport-community-recycling-centre/ where you can learn more about training opportunities and volunteering.
+To find out more about this centre check out http://www.globalactionplanoceania.com/devonport-community-recycling-centre/ where you can find out more about their selection of educational programmes.